 The Harrison Institute supports actors who shape and make public policy.
 Some of our clients are nonprofit coalitions that promote policy change at various levels – local, state, federal, and international.
 Others are decision-makers, primarily at the state level – legislators, attorneys general, regulatory agencies, and their national associations.

 Policy teams.
 Students in the public policy clinic analyze law-making authority, identify options for changing policy, help clients plan their strategy, and draft documents based on client choices.
 Students work in four teams:

-- Human rights team – develops policies to help governments and institutions respect human rights and protect workers in their own supply chains.
+- Procurement – Help governments and institutions respect human rights in their own procurement.

 - Transparency – Make transparency happen in global supply chains for apparel and other sectors.

 - Sustainable fisheries - Develop strategies to promote transparency and protect human rights in seafood supply chains.

 - Carbon pricing – Promote state collaboration with international carbon pricing programs.

 - US-China bilateral investment treaty (BIT) – Protect environmental and public-interest regulatory authority.